S-reyapandey/S-reyapandey/README.md

 ### 👩‍💻 About Me:
 - 🎓 Final year Civil Engineering student at MNIT
 - 💻 Passionate about Web Development
-- 🌱 Currently exploring System Design
+- 🌱 Currently exploring Machine Learning
 - ⚡ Always eager to learn new technologies

 ### 🛠️ Tech Stack: